-JEE Main Mock Test 2018 - The mock test of JEE Main 2018 has been made available by the Central Board of Secondary Education (CBSE).
-Candidates appearing for JEE Main 2018 for Paper 1 (B.E./B.Tech) in the computer-based mode on April 15 and 16 must take JEE Main mock test 2018 to get familiar with the CBT mode of exam and know about the structure of the question paper.
-JEE Main 2018 mock test is available in Hindi and English medium for only those candidates appearing for paper 1.
-The mock test comprises questions from Physics, Chemistry and Mathematics.
-Candidates have to complete JEE Main mock test in 3 hours.
-Candidates appearing for JEE Main paper 1 in offline mode on April 8, 2018, must also practice JEE Main 2018 mock test to get an idea about the questions thet can expect in the entrance examination.
+JEE Main Mock Test 2018 - Central Board of Secondary Education (CBSE) has released the mock test of JEE Main 2018 on December 13, 2017.
+JEE Main 2018 mock test is available for those candidates who are appearing for Paper 1 (B.E./B.Tech) in the computer-based mode on April 15 and 16.
+Candidates must take JEE Main mock test 2018 to get familiar with the Computer Based Test (CBT) mode of the exam and know about the structure of the question paper.
+JEE Main 2018 mock test is available in Hindi and English language for only those candidates appearing for paper 1.
+The JEE Main mock test includes questions from Physics, Chemistry and Mathematics.
+JE Main mock test must be completed within 3 hours.
+Candidates appearing for JEE Main paper 1 in offline mode on April 8, 2018, must also practice JEE Main mock test 2018 to get an idea of the questions that they can expect in the entrance examination.
 The link to take the mock test of JEE Main 2018 is provided on the page.
-To know how to take JEE Main mock test 2018 and for other relevant information, read the article given below on this page.
+To get complete information on how to take JEE Main mock test 2018 and other relevant details, go through the article given below on this page.

 Test takers can benefit from JEE Main mock test 2018 in various ways.
 Some of the advantages of practising JEE Main mock test are listed below: